 Governor Cuomo Signs the Stop Hacks and Improve Electronic Data Security (SHIELD) Act and the Identity Theft Prevention and Mitigation Services Act into Law Banner Image

 Riker Danzig LLP is one of New Jersey’s oldest and largest law firms.
-Utilizing its strengths in litigation,...
+Utilizing their strengths in litigation,...

 Governor Cuomo Signs the Stop Hacks and Improve Electronic Data Security (SHIELD) Act and the Identity Theft Prevention and Mitigation Services Act into Law